renzil7/Ping-Traceroute/README.md

 STEPS TO RUN THE CODE:<br>

 1. Open the python terminal/ command prompt as admin i.e. run as admin
-2. Type python(or python3) rd9012_traceroute.py -n/-q/-S hostname
+2. Type python(or python3) rd9012_traceroute.py -n/-q/-S hostname<br>
-   For example,
+   For example,<br>
-   a. python rd9012_traceroute.py google.com      This will terminate after path is printed (max of 30 hops)
+   a. python rd9012_traceroute.py google.com      This will terminate after path is printed (max of 30 hops)<br>
-   b. python rd9012_traceroute.py -n google.com   This will terminate after path is printed (max of 30 hops)
+   b. python rd9012_traceroute.py -n google.com   This will terminate after path is printed (max of 30 hops)<br>
-   c. python rd9012_traceroute.py -q 5 google.com This will terminate after path is printed (max of 30 hops)
+   c. python rd9012_traceroute.py -q 5 google.com This will terminate after path is printed (max of 30 hops)<br>
-   d. python rd9012_traceroute.py -S google.com	  This will terminate after path is printed (max of 30 hops)
+   d. python rd9012_traceroute.py -S google.com	  This will terminate after path is printed (max of 30 hops)<br>